YeoJongHan/CTF_WriteUps/STANDCON_2022/Reverse/New Math!/README.md

 ## Solution
 ### TL;DR
-- Find out file is a program written with TI Connect CE software.
+- Find out file is a program written with TI Connect CE software
-- Open file in TI Connect CE and reverse engineer code.
+- Open file in TI Connect CE and reverse engineer code
-- Notice flag is drawn using line and circle graphs.
+- Notice flag is drawn using line and circle graphs
-- Draw flag with a graphing tool or whatever suits you.
+- Draw flag with a graphing tool or whatever suits you
 - Achieve flag
 #
 ### Analysis